SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 ##### Creating a custom database with `makeblastdb`
 As we use a custom database for the first time, If we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.

-Go into the `bank` directory and create a nucleotide database by typing:
+* Go into the `bank` directory and create a nucleotide database by typing:
-{% highlight bash %}makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids`{% endhighlight %}
+{% highlight bash %}makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids{% endhighlight %}

-List the content of the directory to check if the database has been indexed
+* List the content of the directory to check if the database has been indexed

 ##### BLASTing against our remote database

-Go into the `blastAnalysis` directory and run the blast by typing a blastn command :
+* Go into the `blastAnalysis` directory and run the blast by typing the following command :

-{% highlight bash %}blastn –query fastaFile -db databaseFile –outfmt [0-11]  -out resultFile`{% endhighlight %}
+{% highlight bash %}blastn –query fastaFile -db databaseFile –outfmt [0-11]  -out resultFile{% endhighlight %}

-Output formats
+* Output formats
-The default output from the BLAST website is in html format (the coding language that makes most webpages).
-However this is difficult to parse and you may want other things like just the sequences returned or a tabular format of the e-values and identity scores that can be copied into your favourite spreadsheet program.

 {% highlight bash %}
 The flag for the output format is -outfmt followed by a number which denotes the format request :